pywbem/pywbem/DEVELOP.md

 8. Commit the changes and push to upstream:

-    Note: This also includes PKG-INFO in the commit, which now has the tagged version.
+    Note: This also includes the file `PKG-INFO` in the commit, which now has the version that was tagged.

     - `git status` - to double check which files have been changed
     - `git commit -asm "Release $MNU"`